YaswanthNadh-coder/Pixel-Cipher/README.md

 1.  **LSB Steganography (Least Significant Bit):** We modify the last bit of the Red color channel of specific pixels to store our data.
 This change is so small that the human eye cannot see the difference.
 2.  **Symmetric Encryption (Vigenère Cipher):** Before hiding the message, we encrypt it using a custom Vigenère cipher implementation.
 This adds a second layer of security.
 3.  **Pseudo-Random Number Generation (PRNG):** We use the user's password to "seed" the random number generator.
 This allows us to generate a unique, reproducible pattern of pixel coordinates to hide the data in.
 4.  **Data Integrity :** We calculate a simple ASCII sum of the message before encrypting.
-This acts as a "seal" to verify if the password is correct during decryption.
+We use this to verify if the password entered is correct during decryption.

 #### **Libraries**
 * **`Pillow` (PIL):** Used for opening images, reading pixel data (`load()`), and saving the final output.